nucleartide/Breadforge/.github/PULL_REQUEST_TEMPLATE/add_sound_effect.md

 8. [ ] Make `SoundManager` (or your separate script) listen to the new game event, and call the corresponding play-sound method when the event occurs.
 9. [ ] Update readme with pull request link.

-## Future alternatives to consider
+## Future alternative SFX production methods

 * bfxr.net
 * Purchase a reputable (not stolen, like Sidearm Studios') sound effect pack on the Asset Store